Foedus Cassianum: Terms

 Let there be peace among the Romans and all the Latin cities as long as the heavens and the earth shall remain where they are.
 Let them neither make war upon one another themselves, nor bring in foreign enemies nor grant a safe passage to those who shall make war upon either.
 Let them assist one another when warred upon, with all their forces, and let each have an equal share of the spoils and booty taken in their common wars.
 Let suits relating to private contracts be determined within ten days, and in the nation where the contract was made.
 And let it not be permitted to add anything to, or take anything away from these treaties except by consent both of the Romans and of all the Latins.

 Dionysius' version mentions a mutual defense pact between the Romans and Latins, but omits any mention of a joint command structure or any provision for mutual consultation.
 A few fragmentary sentences from L. Cincius (as quoted by Festus) indicated that the Latins would meet at the spring of Ferentina to discuss the issue of command.
 In addition, he describes the process followed "in a year when it was the responsibility of the Romans to supply a commander for the army by order of the Latin name".
 The passage is somewhat vague, and seems to imply that command of the army would alternate in years between the Latins and the Romans.
 However, this appears to have never occurred, and so the most probable explanation is that a Roman commander was summoned only in years when a campaign actually took place.

 Expansion of treaty

 In 486 BC, Rome (again through the efforts of Spurius Cassius Vecellinus) entered into a treaty with the Hernici.
 The terms were apparently similar to the Foedus Cassianum, and there is a suggestion (though not certain) that the Hernici may have been admitted as a party to the actual Foedus Cassianum between Rome and the Latin allies.

+The treaty was later regarded as the beginning of the network of socii, Roman protectorates which went on to be a major factor in the Republic's development and rise.